Discover Habit Stacking For Better Productivity

 - When you get ready for bed, put your gym gear out ready for the following morning.

-- Whenever you finish a task you get up and move around.
+- Whenever you finish a task you get up and move around for a step-count habit.

 When you have good routines in place, it not only helps you feel more confident and in control, it will improve your productivity because your mind will feel less cluttered.